Can You Get SSDI for Normal Pressure Hydrocephalus?

 Can You Get SSDI for Normal Pressure Hydrocephalus??

-TL;DR: Yes.
+Yes.
 Normal pressure hydrocephalus (NPH) causes a classic triad of symptoms: gait disturbance (difficulty walking), cognitive decline, and urinary incontinence.
 When these symptoms prevent work, NPH can qualify for SSDI under neurological listings.
+The SSA evaluates NPH under Listing 11.17 (neurodegenerative disorders) or 11.04 (vascular insult to the brain) depending on the cause.

 NPH is not on the Compassionate Allowance list, though severe cases with rapid cognitive decline may be processed more quickly.